 The build quality leaves something to be desired, the neck clasp can be uncomfortable, and the mask isn’t ideal to wear for more than a couple of hours at a time.
 With that being said, these issues were minor compared to the strengths offered by the device.

 Although Stealth Mask’s respirator is not designed to be used for air pollution protection, the device is capable of this also.
 While it is a heavy device, and one that you will likely only want to don on the worst days, it’s a great device to have in your arsenal.
-Further, if you live in an area prone to wildfires this is a high-filtration device worth having on hand for days of extremely high pollutant concentrations.
+Further, if you live in an area prone to wildfires and wildfire smoke, this is a high-filtration device worth having on hand for days of extremely high pollutant concentrations.